shaik1002/biggitlabbomb/doc/user/application_security/dependency_list/index.md

 If a dependency has known vulnerabilities, view them by selecting the arrow next to the dependency's name or the badge that indicates how many known vulnerabilities exist.
 For each vulnerability, its severity and description appears below it.
 To view more details of a vulnerability, select the vulnerability's description.
-The [vulnerability's details](../vulnerabilities/index.md) page is opened.
+The [vulnerability's details](../vulnerabilities) page is opened.

 ## Dependency paths

-> - Dependency path information from CycloneDX SBOM was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/393061) in GitLab 16.9 [with a flag](../../../administration/feature_flags.md) named `project_level_sbom_occurrences`.
-Disabled by default.
-> - Dependency path information from CycloneDX SBOM was [enabled on GitLab.com, self-managed, and GitLab Dedicated](https://gitlab.com/gitlab-org/gitlab/-/issues/434371) in GitLab 17.0.
-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/457633) in GitLab 17.4.
-Feature flag `project_level_sbom_occurrences` removed.

 The dependency list shows the path between a dependency and a top-level dependency it's connected to, if any.
 Multiple paths may connect a transient dependency to top-level